Lucroz94/formations-eazytraining-cursus-devops/README.md

 And now, even if I still have a ton of stuff to learn from Linux Systems, I want to dive into DevOps world and the tools that gravitate around.

 So, long story short, this is the diary of my journey into DevOps and Linux System Administration with all my work during my bootcamp !

-# ✨ Welcome to my proof of work during my bootcamp from Eazy-Training ✨

-*Update : 05/05/2022*

 ## ⚡️ Modules